+Grade for Q4: 24+6/33

 4. A. Methods: The probability of subjects dying within 5 years of study enrollment was compared across groups of subjects defined by a continuous measure of serum LDL level.
 Using linear regression methods with robust standard errors, we estimated the average risk difference, for which the probability of 5 year mortality for subjects with a higher serum LDL level is subtracted from the probability of 5 year mortality for subjects with a serum LDL level 1 mg/dL less than that in the higher group.
 We also created a Wald-based 95% confidence interval for this risk difference point estimate and tested the null hypothesis that the risk difference was equal to 0, which is equivalent to saying that the probability of 5 year mortality is not associated with serum LDL levels.
 Results: From linear regression analysis, we estimate that in the group with a higher serum LDL level, the probability of 5 year mortality is an average absolute difference of 0.1034% lower than in the group with a serum LDL level 1 mg/dL less than that in the higher group.
 A Wald-based 95% confidence interval suggests that this risk difference point estimate would not be unusual if in the group with a higher serum LDL level, the probability of 5 year mortality was an average absolute difference of 0.1884% to 0.0185% lower than in the group with a serum LDL level 1 mg/dL less than that in the higher group.
 A Wald-based two-sided p value of 0.017 suggests that at the 0.05 significance level, we can with high confidence reject the null hypothesis that the probability of 5 year mortality is not associated with serum LDL levels in favor of the alternative hypothesis that the probability of 5 year mortality is associated with serum LDL levels.

+Grade: 9/10.
+Great.
+Please also provide some descriptive statistics on the sample.